How to Calculate Crypto Taxes for Gains and Losses 2026

 Capital gain or loss

-FMV at swap, fees, crypto cost basis of what you gave up
+FMV at the swap, fees, basis of the coin you gave up

 Spend crypto